Combustion Analyzer for Residential (2024 update)

 Professional models may have an option for detecting hydrocarbons or VOCs.
 Soot is particulate matter that makes up smoke, commonly seen emitted from diesel trucks.
 Although it is not always visible, a small amount of soot may still be present.
 An excessive amount of soot is not good as it means:

 - Poor combustion efficiency

 - Poor internal heat transfer, preventing good thermal conductivity

 - Eventual damage to the heat exchanger

-What Is the Best and Most Affordable Professional Combustion Analyzer?
+Most Affordable Professional Combustion Analyzer?

 The best and most affordable professional combustion analyzer is the Forensics Detectors Professional Combustion Analyzer with built-in pump and high-quality gas sample probe.
 This device is a workhorse for HVAC, contractors, plumbers, engineers, and technicians for combustion analysis of boilers, heaters, furnaces, and other natural gas or propane burning appliances.
 It is also perfect for indoor air quality, CO, and O2 gas analysis.